ijh165/FruitTetris/README.md

 # Additional Features
 - Score: 1 point for 3 same color in a row or column and 3 points for a full row.
-- To make the game more difficult, I make a restriction that each individual box of the new tile piece must have a different color.
+- To make the game more difficult, I make a restriction that each individual cell of the new tile piece must have a different color.

 # Known Bugs/Problems
 - When there is more than 3 adjacent same colour (for example there are 5 same color in a row or column), the program will only remove three of the cells.
 This shouldn't really be a problem but this makes the game a bit weird (and harder too).